 If anyone’s looking for online prenatal classes please contact me.
 I teach all the sessions live but online so you can ask questions.

-◆ As of June 12, there are 2 support persons allowed in the BIRTH ROOM.
+There are 2 support persons allowed in the BIRTH ROOM.
 From Saskatchewan Health Authority:

 “Effective immediately, expectant mothers and families across Saskatchewan will now be permitted to have two designated family members/support persons present during their birthing experience.
 Designated family members/support persons are chosen by the mother and family and may include but are not limited to partners, family members, coaches, doulas or cultural support persons.